khakhalin/notes/keywords/sql.md

 Interesting way to copy some selected stuff from one table to another: `INSERT INTO table1 SELECT * FROM table2 WHERE condition;`.
 Interestingly, the condition may reference both tables, allowing for interesting data movements.
 If the table doesn't exist yet, use a different syntax: `SELECT * INTO table1 FROM table2 ...;`.

 ## Update rows
 Like a simple select query (without grouping and other fancy things obviously), just instead of SELECT you do: `UPDATE table1 SET col1=1, col2="dog" WHERE id=0;`.
-Be careful to always have a `WHERE` statement there, as without it the statement will still be valid; just it will update all records.
+Be extra careful to always have a `WHERE` statement there, as without it the statement will still be valid; just it will update all records 😱.
 Updates can directly reference table fields, so things like `col1 = col1+1` are normal.
 Updates can also reference other tables by running a subquery, or doing a JOINT, or (in some versions) even by having a FROM sequence directly following the UPDATE part.

+Updating some rows in one column is possible ([ref](https://stackoverflow.com/questions/36872053/update-a-single-column-on-multiple-rows-with-one-sql-query)), but it seems cumbersome enough, so in practice it's probably easier to download these rows, update them locally, then delete them remotely, and re-insert. _The only risk, I guess, is that if you crash between deletion and insertion, data will be lost..._

 ## Create stuff
 * Create database: `CREATE DATABASE db_name;`